OpatrilPeter/mattermost-dl/README.md

 ### Reduce backup creation

 By default, lot of care exist to prevent loss of already downloaded data.
-That leads to keeping intermediate data on errors and interrupted downloads and backing up the channel in case it's redownloaded when the required options for that channel aren't compatible with appending into previous storage.
+That leads to keeping intermediate data on errors + interrupted downloads and backing up the channel in case it's redownloaded when the required options for that channel aren't compatible with appending into previous storage.
 Those backups can be distingushed by having `--backup` in their name and should be removed manually if not required.

 The redownload case can be configured like so: